 In this multi-part series we are sharing the details behind creating a financial model for your small business.
 A small business financial model is critical for making good decisions and helping to build a more predictable business.
 Your financial model is your small business in black and white.
 As they say, "the numbers don't lie.”

-A financial model is a critical tool for helping you make business decisions.
+A budget is a critical tool for helping you make business decisions.

-In this blog post, I am going to define how to build a simple financial model for your small business and why doing so can help you improve performance and make better decisions.
+In this blog post, I am going to define how to build a simple budget (financial model) for your small business and explain why building a budget can help you improve profitability and make better decisions.

-A financial model is your business in black in white.
+A budget is your business in black in white.
 It is the financial skeleton of your business.

-According to Wikipedia - "Financial modeling is the task of building an abstract representation (a model) of a real world financial situation.
+According to Wikipedia - "Budgeting is the task of building an abstract representation (a model) of a real world financial situation.
 This is a mathematical model designed to represent (a simplified version of) the performance of a business..."

 - Details the products you plan to sell and the revenue generated from those products.